preeve9534/signalk-lube-controller/readme/readme.md

 __signalk-process-scheduler__ manages an arbitrary number of user defined _tasks_.
-A task is started by the appearance of a nominated ALERT notification on the Signal K notification bus and is stopped by the removal of this notification.
+A task is started by the appearance of a nominated ALERT notification in the Signal K self notification tree and is stopped by the removal of this notification.

 Functionally, a task is composed of one or more sequentially executed